Promoting Nancy’s photography and educating the public about nature, photography, and God

 Cropping options with a different aspect ratio

-For those of you who do not recognize her, the above picture is of my wife, Nancy, the nature and wildlife photographer (No, this is not a selfie).
-This image has an aspect ratio of 4:3.
-Suppose we want to put her picture in a mat with a 3:2 aspect ratio.
-The easiest thing would be to crop to the red rectangle, which is the largest such rectangle we can get from the given material.
 But as you can see, there is no breathing space around the hat.
-So we could enlarge to the orange rectangle to use the original picture’s entire width, but we will need to get creative and fill in some along the top and bottom edges (by the way, can you guess why the top and bottom voids created by the orange rectangle are not the same size?).
-While the techniques to fill those voids are beyond the scope of this article, I would like to share a few thoughts.
-These thoughts apply not only to the case where you need to add material to change aspect ratio but for other causes also, like when you inadvertently cut off some body part when taking the shot.
+So we could enlarge to the orange rectangle to use the original picture’s entire width.
+But we will need to get creative and fill in some along the top and bottom edges.
+While the details on the techniques to fill those voids are beyond the scope of this article, I would like to share a few thoughts.
+These thoughts apply not only to the case where you need to add material to change aspect ratio but for other causes also.
+Like when you inadvertently cut off some body part when taking the shot.

 Suggestions For Filling Missing Space

 • The first moral to this dilemma is don’t get too tight on your subject while shooting.
 Start leaving yourself a little more edge room when you take your pictures.
-Besides not inadvertently cutting off parts of the subject, which are harder to bring back after-the-fact, you might actually capture the subject’s whole reflection, which you didn’t even notice in the excitement of getting this unique subject.
+Besides not inadvertently cutting off parts of the subject, which are harder to bring back after-the-fact, you might actually capture the subject’s whole reflection, for example, which you didn’t even notice in the excitement of getting this unique subject.

 • The first step in processing this change in aspect ratio is to go back and check the original file.
 Maybe you had previously cropped the image for compositional purposes and the original might still have at least part of the now-missing material that you need.

-• Small, uncomplicated additions are easy enough with Photoshop’s Clone Stamp tool (and although I’m not a huge fan, sometimes Content-Aware Fill might even work), but it gets trickier as the size of the addition increases.
-It would be no problem to fill the new space above Nancy’s head with sky, and maybe even throw in an extra cloud or two, but if for some reason, we had wanted to extend the left edge of this image an inch or so, finding enough water to fill the gap without people noticing repetitions could be an issue.
+• Small, uncomplicated additions are easy enough with Photoshop’s Clone Stamp tool.
+(And although I’m not a huge fan, sometimes Content-Aware Fill might even work).
+But it gets trickier as the size of the addition increases.
+It would be no problem to fill the new space above Nancy’s head with sky, and maybe even throw in an extra cloud or two.
+But if for some reason, we had wanted to extend the left edge of this image an inch or so, finding enough water to fill the gap without people noticing repetitions could be an issue.

 • Sometimes you can create more usable material from within the image itself by copying some of the waves, for example, and flipping them, or rotating them, etc. But you will have to judge the effectiveness of these actions on a case-by-case basis.